-He also healed men that were lame and were mention as being a part of the multitude that was laid at His feet (Matthew 15:30).
-Also during the Lord’s ministry, He healed men that were blind either from their birth or they cast their garments to the ground crying out to receive their sight (Mark 10:46-52 & John 9:1-11).
+He also healed men that were lame who were mention as being a part of the multitude that were brought to Him and were laid at His feet (Matthew 15:30).
+Also during the Lord’s ministry, He healed men that were blind either from their birth or another that casted away his garment crying out to receive his sight (Mark 10:46-52 & John 9:1-11).
 Finally, the word of God speaks about men who were healed from having a withered hand being at the pool of Bethesda or in the synagogue where the Pharisees had no intentions of wanting to help him but use him to accuse our Lord that He did not respect the Sabbath ( John 5:1-4 & Matthew 12:9-10).

 Then saith he to the man, Stretch forth thine hand.
 And he stretched it forth; and it was restored whole, like as the other (Matthew 12:13).

 A Withered Hand

 A man who had a withered hand could not use his hand like a regular person could in his daily life.
 By his hand being deformed he would not have the strength that was required to allow him to perform manual labor which was done to financially support himself.
 The lack of strength in the one hand would cause a man to have to use his other hand to overcompensate of not having the use of his right hand.
 If the man’s father had been a bricklayer or a carpenter like Joseph, because of his hand being withered he would not be able to carry on his father’s name by the word of his hands (Matthew 13:55).
 The word of God does not tells us the name of the man who had this withered hand who was in the synagogue.
 It does not tell us what tribe he was from, his age or how long he had this condition.
 However, what we do know about him is that he had become the object of the Pharisees purpose to try and discredit Jesus and the life He lived before all men.